PuruVJ/summit-talk-fall2022/slides.md

 ![](/this-is-sveltia.jpeg)

 <!--
 We don't like boring stuff.
 We like having some fun!

-So, instead of some boring draggable, we are gonna throw around confetti!
+So, instead of some boring draggable, we are gonna throw a party!
 -->

 ---